We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 If you need extra support to help you live in your own home, your housing services officer will be able to tell you what support is available and deal with the relevant support agencies where necessary.

-If you need help to furnish your home, your housing services officer may be able to help you to to apply for the Scottish Welfare Fund to assist with this.
+If you need help furnishing your home, your housing services officer may be able to help you to to apply for the Scottish Welfare Fund to assist with this.

 On the day you are due to sign your tenancy agreement your housing services officer will meet you in your new home and go through the process with you.
 This will include the following.